Mathioks/ai-language-acquisition-pathways/index.md

 Even a few unknown words can completely derail understanding.
 According to **Schmitt et al.**, 98% vocabulary coverage is needed for truly comfortable reading.

 This means early progress is fast, visible, and encouraging.
 But soon, it flattens.
-Every new word is rarer, harder to remember, and contributes less overall.
+New words become rarer, harder to remember because of a lack of natural repetition, and contribute less overall in frequency.
 At the same time however, these harder words are necessary to start consuming native content.

-This is why learning plateaus aren’t just motivational slumps, they’re mathematical inevitabilities.

 ## **So What Happens in Practice?**